 Jake is completing his second week of Pre-K. So far, so good!
 Well, other than the cold he brought home from school and passed around our entire family.
 We sure didn’t miss those school germs over the summer.
 Ugh.

-Jake is making new friends, enjoying his teachers, and he’s doing surprisingly well getting up and out the door each morning.
 After his first day of Pre-K, I wanted to have a special treat waiting for him when he got home.
 I am always looking for ways to celebrate the little moments in my kiddos’ lives.
 Although Pre-K is only a transition year between preschool and kindergarten, it’s still a milestone that I think is worth celebrating.

-So, Peanut Butter Oatmeal Chocolate Chip Cookies it is!
+So, Oatmeal Peanut Butter Cookies it is!